0xEigenLabs/awesome-layered-proof-system/mixer/README.md

 ```
 $ cd circuit;  ./run.sh mixer
 ```
-Wait until you are asked to type in the random secret, and input the same secret twice!!
+Wait until you are asked to type in the random text, and input the same secret twice!!

 #### Test